cameron-terry/DoTTy/README.md

 Dotty scans the image in 4x2 chunks, creating a Braille symbol for each chunk.
 The output is stored in the `out/` directory.

-Changing `RESOLUTION_FACTOR` within `dots.py` will change the final size of the picture.
-*1, 2* are good values with default being 2.

 Requirements
 ------------
 + Python 3